MansoorMajeed/docker-wp-nginx-php7/README.md

  docker exec -it container_id_here bash
 ```

+### HELPP!!??
+If you have any questions, or need any help with it, leave a comment in my blog post [HERE](https://digitz.org/blog/wordpress-docker-nginx/)

 NOTES:
 This is heavily adapted from [HERE](https://github.com/eugeneware/docker-wordpress-nginx).
 Checkout his repository to see how you can use it with a local MySQL.